SAP-archive/abap-odata-smoke-test/README.md

 # Output

-Once finished, results can be observed via transaction "SLG1", Object "/IWFND/", Subobject "RUNTIME", as seen below.
+Once finished, results will be shown automatically!
+Moreover, they can also be observed via transaction "SLG1", Object "/IWFND/", Subobject "RUNTIME", as seen below.

 ![demo smoke test](http://sap.frumania.com/smoke_test.png)